8bitgentleman/telegroam/README.md

 7. Reload Roam.

 ## 🚗 TODO Roadmap <a name = "roadmap"></a>
-- [ ] squash that pesky empty `child` bug
+- [x] squash that pesky empty `child` bug
 - [ ] create a custom panel for shortcodes
     - this will be a combination of the multi and  pages component.
 Left most input is the shortcode and right side can only be filled by pages
-- [ ] figure out how to correctly import media (I messed this up in the switch to typescript somehow)
+- [x] figure out how to correctly import media (I messed this up in the switch to typescript somehow)
 - [ ] actually update the attribute variables when they change in the settings panel
 - [ ] actually toggle timestamp nesting on/off
 - [ ] actually toggle message name nesting on/off
+- [x] Support custom shortcodes
 - [ ] actually toggle shortcode nesting
 - [ ] figure out how to simulate a 'thread' ie multiple messages that are all indented under the same parent message
-- [ ] Support tweet extraction using [this smartblock](https://github.com/dvargas92495/SmartBlocks/issues/216) as inspiration.
+- [x] Support tweet extraction using [this smartblock](https://github.com/dvargas92495/SmartBlocks/issues/216) as inspiration.
 Extracted text would be the parent with the tweet URL as a child block
 - [ ] support [Readwise esque block formatting shortcodes](https://blog.readwise.io/add-chapters-to-highlights/) (.h1, .h2, .ar (right alight), .al (left alight))
 - [ ] only print stuff to the console if user has set debug mode to true
 - [ ] bring back toggle media tags
-- [ ] rebase with master and add back in proxy info
 - [ ] create a github repo pages site so the script can be hosted (not yet feasable since roam-client compiles)

 # Git and GitHub Style Guide <a name = "style"></a>